grizzlysmit/pack/README.md

 ## Introduction

-Create and maintain the `$dir/.pack_args.json` config file, and use said file to construck a `gnome-extensions pack` command line; in order to create the package used buy `gnome-shell` to install it's plugins.
+Create and maintain the `$dir/.pack_args.json` config file, and use said file to construct a `gnome-extensions pack` command line; in order to create the package used buy `gnome-shell` to install it's plugins.

 1. [Do actaully make the package](#do-actually-make-the-package)
 1. [Create](#create)